IBMDeveloperBNL/hlfabric-lab/README.md

 <details>
   <summary>Install all prereqs on your own machine</summary>

-  1. Follow the steps at the **Requirements** section of the IBM Blockchain extension for Visual Code at:
+  1. Follow the steps at the 'Requirements' section of the IBM Blockchain extension for Visual Code at:

   <li>https://github.com/IBM-Blockchain/blockchain-vscode-extension</li>